JensJoschi/variability_timing/methods.md

 The required information on slopes and CDL was directly given for 1 study (7 populations).
 For the remaining 204 populations it had to be extracted from figures/tables.

+# new comparison (1 oct 2018)
+Out of the 75 articles found by the first search, 8 did not have 4 photoperiods and 5 were false positives.
+62 remained.
+From the 77 articles of the second search, 5 had only 3 photoperiods, 7 were false positives.
+65 remained.
+After combining these two datasets, 69 unique articles remained.

+alternative:
+The 75 articles found by the first search included 5 false positives, and the 77 articles from the second search included 7 false positives.
+Thus, 70 references remained in each search.
+After combining these two datasets, 76 unique articles (578 populations<-rough overview, get exact number) remained.

+# inclusion (1 oct 2018)
+12 Articles did not have the raw data published, or the raw data in figures was not unambigously linked to the populations (use of same symbols for all populations).
+7 articles had only three day lengths, and this is not enough to calculate the slope.
+Only populations with 2 points or more on the sloped part were considered for analysis; 21 Studies had less than three such populations and were therefore excluded.
+The remaining 36 studies had 211 populations, though one study (7 populations) reported the slope and midponit from drc analyiss directly.
+Only four of these studies reported photoperiodic response curves for 2 temperatures.

-###07.09.2018: searched in new google dataset beta search "photoperiodic response insect" - 9 results, not relevant or duplicates #### experimental: search for diapause termination
+###07.09.2018: searched in new google dataset beta search "photoperiodic lresponse insect" - 9 results, not relevant or duplicates

+#### experimental: search for diapause termination

 TS = ( (post-diapaus* OR (diapaus* AND ("termination" OR cessati* OR spring))) AND (geogr* OR "range" OR latitud* OR longitud* OR cline$ OR clinal OR "populations"))